-Smack bang at the heart of the medieval market square, Toruń Old Town Hallis a dominant symbol of the city's medieval gothic centre, which became a UNESCO World Heritage Site in 1997.
+Smack bang at the heart of the medieval market square, Toruń Old Town Hallis a dominant symbol of the city's medieval Gothic centre, which became a UNESCO World Heritage Site in 1997.
 The original building was constructed in the 13th century and later given a make-over towards the end of the 14th century.
-Most notably, the Old Town Hall features a multistory square courtyard and a 40-metre-high clock tower, which is open to climb and enjoy the observation deck at the top.
+Most notably, the Old Town Hall features a multi-storey square courtyard and a 40-metre-high clocktower, which you can climb and enjoy the observation deck at the top.
 Open seven days a week, it offers a panoramic view of the entire city of Toruń in all its glory!

-Within the multistory hallways are several art galleries, including the Gallery of Gothic Art, with its collection of unique 14th-century stained glasses, an exhibition presenting the history and artistic handicrafts from the period of 1233-1793, an exhibition on the mints and coins of Toruń from the period of 1233 / 1238-1765, and the Grand Hall with a gallery of portraits of prominent Toruń patricians (from the period of 16th-18th century), including a portrait of famed astronomer Nicolaus Copernicus, as well as the Royal Hall with the oldest collection of Polish kings’ portraits, jewellery collections known as the 'Skrwilno' Treasure and the 'Nieszawa' Treasure.
+Within the multi-storey hallways are several art galleries, including the Gallery of Gothic Art, with its collection of unique 14th-century stained glasses, an exhibition presenting the history and artistic handicrafts from the period of 1233-1793, an exhibition on the mints and coins of Toruń from the period of 1233 / 1238-1765, and the Grand Hall with a gallery of portraits of prominent Toruń patricians (from the period of 16th-18th century), including a portrait of famed astronomer Nicolaus Copernicus, as well as the Royal Hall with the oldest collection of portraits of Polish kings, jewellery collections known as the 'Skrwilno' Treasure and the 'Nieszawa' Treasure.

 If there is a church more beautiful, we'd like to know about it...because, as far as we're concerned, this is the most gorgeous church in Europe.
-Also known as St Jacob's, St James the Greater Church is...how can we put this...greater than anything you can imagine!
-Like most mega-sites of medieval worship, it was built on the site of a pre-existing church from the mid 13th century, but as Toruń grew in wealth, so too did the public works programs.
-The unique design of this brick gothic architectural masterpiece was erected in the first half of the 14th century, complete with serrated-spire towers and stained-glass windows, not to mention those incredibly vivid red bricks and tiling.
+Also known as St. Jacob's, St. James the Greater Church is...how can we put this...greater than anything you can imagine!
+Like most mega-sites of medieval worship, it was built on the site of a pre-existing church from the mid-13th century, but as Toruń grew in wealth, so too did the public works programmes.
+The unique design of this brick Gothic architectural masterpiece was erected in the first half of the 14th century, complete with serrated-spire towers and stained-glass windows, not to mention those incredibly vivid red bricks and tiling.
 Inside the fantastic white-washed gothic interior, you'll find numerous magnificent works of art, including a unique interpretation of Jesus crucified on the 'tree of life' whose branches feature the carved figures of the 12 prophets of the Old Testament.
-There are also murals dated from 14th-15th century and a 22-scene painting of the passion of christ in the presbytery, the characters of which are allegedly based on the likeness of Toruń's medieval burghers.
+There are also murals dated from 14th-15th century and a 22-scene painting of the Passion of Christ in the presbytery, the characters of which are allegedly based on the likeness of Toruń's medieval burghers.
 Lastly, the impressive Baroque high altar featuring the oldest Renaissance organ in Poland, which is still in operation to this day and lavishly decorated with intricate carvings and coats of arms of the Royal Prussia and the Old Town and the New Town of Toruń.
 What a church!

 The second market Square of Toruń is not as 'new' as its name would suggest.
 As part of the gradual expansion of the city to the east, this particular area was first developed in the mid-13th century, which technically makes it newer than the Old Town Square!
-This area was the centre of the old artisan district, making a little more 'markety' than its counterpart, and to this day you can find locals flogging their wares and fresh produce on weekends.
-Put simply, if you're looking for Markets in Toruń, this is the place to head!
+This area was the centre of the old artisan district, making it a little more 'markety' than its counterpart, and to this day you can find locals flogging their wares and fresh produce on weekends.
+Put simply, if you're looking for markets in Toruń, this is the place to head!
 A former evangelical church from the 19th century is located in its centre.
-The northeast corner is occupied by the famous Gothic Saint James Church, which we mentioned above, and is reason enough to head over there.
-Other curiosities include the neoclassical facade of building that houses the pharmacy Pod złotym lwem (ENG: Under the Golden Lion) and the baroque townhouse that contains Pod modrym fartuchem (ENG: Under Cerulean Apron), an inn that has been running from 1489.
-The latter of these has been visited by former Polish kings, and Napoleon Bonaparte was probably a guest there when he visited Toruń in 1807.
+The northeast corner is occupied by the famous Gothic Saint James Church (mentioned above), and is reason enough to head here.
+Other curiosities include the neoclassical facade of the building that houses the pharmacy Pod Złotym Lwem (ENG: Under the Golden Lion) and the baroque townhouse that contains Pod Modrym Fartuchem (ENG: Under Cerulean Apron), an inn that has been running from 1489.
+The latter was visited by Polish kings, and Napoleon Bonaparte was probably a guest there when he visited Toruń in 1807.
 The former tavern of the Bractwa Czeladzi Murarskiej (ENG: Masons' guild) is now a thriving Children's Creative Art Centre and Gallery.

 Named after the sister-city of Toruń, Philadelphia Boulevard (ENG: Bulwar Filadelfijski) presents enviable views wherever you look.
 On the north side, you may gaze over the medieval fortifications of Toruń's old centre, which includes several brick-gothic gates and the ruins of the Teutonic castle on its eastern end.
-Looking south, you have the Vistula river and Kępa Bazarowa, a natural reserve that is popular for hiking.
-Keep an eye out for all the barges, ferries and concrete embankments littered with deck chairs, that serve as a popular nightlife spot.
+Looking south, you have the Vistula River and Kępa Bazarowa, a natural reserve that is popular for hiking.
+Keep an eye out for all the barges, ferries, and the deck-chair-lined embankments that serve as popular nightlife spot.
 The latter is, of course, a favourable option if you've remained in Toruń all day and are looking to unwind with a beer or something else floatable on the Vistula riverbank.
 Na zdrowia!